 Caravaggio | 1604 | Oil on Canvas | Pinacoteca Room XII

 In one of Caravaggio’s greatest masterpieces, we see Jesus not being laid in the tomb, but on the anointing stone by Nicodemus and John.
-Close to him are the Virgin Mary, Mary Magdalene, and Mary of Cleophas who is raising her arms and eyes towards heaven in prayer.
-It is an extremely pious moment with everyone’s expression that of sadness.
-There is no perspective, only blackness and you can see the muscles bulging out of the legs of Nicodemus.
-There is nothing ideal expressed here except the extreme agony that everyone present is experiencing.
+Close to him are the Virgin Mary, Mary Magdalene, and Mary of Cleophas who raises her arms and eyes towards heaven in prayer.

 Why follow the manner of other artists when you can follow nature itself?